Madhawa97/ssd-life-calc/README.md

 This calculates based on the available free space on your SSD and **assuming these SSDs have a 150TBW per 250GB.**

-You should have at least 1TB of data already written in order for this to work.

 ## Prerequisites